You are here:Home/Iran Travel Blog/Ramadan, a Good Opportunity for Tourists to Discover Other Face of Ira...

 Ramadan, a Good Opportunity for Tourists to Discover Other Face of Iran

-Ramadan, the ninth month of the lunar calendar, is the time all Muslims are expected to fast for the whole month, except the sick and the weak, the children, the pregnant women, the elderly, and the travelers.
+Ramadan, the ninth month of the lunar calendar (Islamic calendar), is the time all Muslims are expected to fast for the whole month, except the children, the people with medical conditions, the pregnant women, and the travelers.
 Iran, as a Muslim country, follows Ramadan rituals too.
-The fasting takes from sunrise to sunset with no food and drink.
-This forbearance is believed to purify the spiritual nature and to make feel a deeper sympathy with the deprived people.
+The fasting takes from sunrise (dawn) to sunset (dusk) with refraining from food and drink.
+This forbearance is believed to purify the spiritual nature and to feel a deeper sympathy with the deprived people.

 Nightlife in Ramadan nights of Iran

-The tourists are expected to respect the Iranian Muslims’ rituals by refraining from eating, drinking, and smoking in public during the day, but some restaurants and fast food outlets, especially the restaurants in the hotels, highways, airports, railways and bus stations are open; so, they can have meals there.
+The tourists are not expected to fast or follow Islamic practices, but they are expected to respect the Iranian Muslims’ rituals by refraining from eating, drinking, and smoking in public during the day.
+However, some restaurants and fast food outlets, especially the restaurants and cafes in the hotels, highways, airports, railways and bus stations are open; so, they can have meals there.
+Some fast food chains offer takeaway food as well.

 There are some must-eats that are strongly recommended to the tourists who travel to Iran in Ramadan. Āsh Reshte (Persian traditional soup made of vegetables and noodles) and Sholeh Zard (Persian pudding made of rice and saffron) are among them.
-Zulbia & Bamieh are also traditional Iranian sweets for Ramadan.
+Zulbia & Bamieh are also traditional Iranian sweets for Ramadan that you can find in almost all confectionaries.

-So, despite of what many tourists think, Travel to Iran in Ramadan could be a chance to discover the other face of Iranian culture, hospitality, beliefs, and nightlife.
+Despite what many tourists think about restrictions and limitations in Ramadan, traveling to Iran in Ramadan could be a good opportunity for tourists to discover the other face of Iranian culture, hospitality, beliefs, and nightlife.